mlflow/mlflow/docs/source/models.rst

 Deploy a ``python_function`` model on Amazon SageMaker
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :py:mod:`mlflow.sagemaker` module can deploy ``python_function`` models locally in a Docker container with SageMaker compatible environment and remotely on SageMaker.
+The :py:mod:`mlflow.deployments` and py:mod:`mlflow.sagemaker` modules can deploy ``python_function`` models locally in a Docker container with SageMaker compatible environment and remotely on SageMaker.
 To deploy remotely to SageMaker you need to set up your environment and user accounts.
 To export a custom model to SageMaker, you need a MLflow-compatible Docker image to be available on Amazon ECR.
 MLflow provides a default Docker image definition; however, it is up to you to build the image and upload it to ECR.
 MLflow includes the utility function ``build_and_push_container`` to perform this step.
 Once built and uploaded, you can use the MLflow container for all MLflow Models.
-Model webservers deployed using the :py:mod:`mlflow.sagemaker` module accept the following data formats as input, depending on the deployment flavor:
+Model webservers deployed using the :py:mod:`mlflow.deployments` module accept the following data formats as input, depending on the deployment flavor:

 * ``python_function``: For this deployment flavor, the endpoint accepts the same formats described